CNS-OIST/NeuroMaC/doc/source/example_random_walk.rst

 Run the example by executing the prepared bash script::

-   cd examples # from now I assume you're in the examples directory ./run_random_walk.py
+   cd examples # or from wherever you came. from now I assume you're in the examples directory ./run_random_walk.py

-This script will do three things: 1.
-Run the model.
-Running the model \
+This script will do several things:

+1. Run the model.
+Running the model generates a SQL database \
-generates a SQL database containing all generated structures.
-2. \
+   containing all generated structures.
-Generate one SWC-file of the produced structure, 3.
-Generate a movie \
+2. Generate one SWC-file of the produced structure
-of the *development* of the structure, 4.
-Generate two plots of the \
+3. Generate a movie of the *development* of the structure.
-produced structure with and without radii, respectively.
+4. Generate two plots of the produced structure with and without \
+   radii, respectively.

 The following files will be produced: ::